movementkitchen/website/src/pages/movement-coaching/index.md

 title: Movement coaching
 ---

-### What is movement coaching?
+### What to expect from you session?

-I use [Restorative Exercise / Nutritious Movement™][1] approach as a starting point in my work.
+The one to one sessions are usually one hour long.
 We will look into the ways you use your body, focusing on the positioning of the bones and joint angles and find what we can improve for a better biological performance.
 We will explore together which movements feel natural and which are difficult at this point, test your ability to stabilise your joints as you move and look for ways to build more balanced movement patterns in your day-to-day life.

 Even though largely relying on mechanics and geometry in my work, I don't see the body as a machine that needs to be ''fixed'' but rather a complex expression